Every once in a while, a new supplement comes along that promises to be the best all-natural muscle building supplement since Creatine.

-Brassinosteroids is term which refers steroid hormones in plants which are growth promoting.
+Brassinosteroids is term which refers to steroid hormones in plants which are growth promoting.

 The idea here is that certain plant steroids like Laxogenin, which we know promotes anabolic activity in plants, can also promote anabolic activity in humans.

-ecdysterone has failed to influence androgenic activity in humans and this has been attributed to weak binding affinity for androgen receptors.
+Ecdysterone has failed to influence androgenic activity in humans and this has been attributed to a weak binding affinity for androgen receptors.

-I mean, should we really expect plant and insect steroids to function the same way in humans?
+I mean, should we really expect plant or insect steroids to function the same way in humans?
 Are we that similar?
-What makes a plant grow will make my muscle bigger?
+The same molecule that makes a plant grow will make my muscles bigger?

 What Are The (Alleged) Benefits Of Laxogenin?